 The bulk of the research literature on human capital externalities focuses on interdependencies at a single point in time.
-Researchers examine the external effects of the local human capital level at one period of time on the wage and employment outcomes of given individuals at the same point in time.
-However, there are important effects that likely occur through the intergenerational transmission of human capital [13].
+Researchers examine external effects of the local human capital level at one period of time on the wage and employment outcomes of given individuals at the same point in time.
+However, there are likely important effects through intergenerational transmission of human capital [12].
 For starters, more highly educated parents tend to produce more highly educated children.
 Increased educational attainment by a parent creates an external benefit for a child that should be included in the broad definition of a human capital externality.
 Furthermore, a parent's human capital will indirectly affect the well-being of the child's peers and coworkers later in life through its effect on the child's education.
 In other words, if more highly educated individuals benefit their contemporaries and if parents' education increases the education of their children, then parents' education will indirectly affect their children's contemporaries.

-To the extent that young people are less than perfectly mobile, the intergenerational transmission of human capital can lead to considerable persistence in human capital levels across cities and regions [13].
+Because young people are imperfectly mobile, intergenerational transmission of human capital can lead to considerable persistence in human capital levels across cities and regions [12].
 Human capital externalities are gifts that keep giving.
 Even when educated young people move away from their area of origin as adults, they are still likely to create human capital externalities.
 However, the external benefits will accrue to their new area instead of their origin area.